paulbidwell/BlazorFormJson/README.md

 The actual generation of the form is done by a library called VxFormGenerator.
 I had mostly done it myself, but this included all the layout stuff and seems to work as I want, saved me a job for the time being.

-The solution was made in VS 2022 Preview 1 / .net 5